Menu

 Michelle is also committed to destigmatizing mental health in Asian and diaspora communities through culturally informed, accessible, and body- centered care.

-Morgyn Ogburn, MAMCD
+Morgyn Ogburn, MASERVIC

 Morgyn Ogburn is a passionate educator and youth advocate with a strong foundation in child and adolescent development.
 She currently serves as a Crisis & Intervention Resource Teacher with Prince George’s County Public Schools Special Education department, supporting students with behavioral and emotional needs through restorative practices, intentional connection, and strategy.